rommguy/react-custom-scroll/README.md

 - **scrollTo**: number, default undefined.
 Will scroll content to the given value.
 - **keepAtBottom**: boolean, default false.
 For dynamic content, will keep the scroll position at the bottom of the content, when the content changes, if the position was at the bottom before the change.
 [See example here](http://rommguy.github.io/react-custom-scroll/exampleDist/index.html#dynamic-content-example)
 - **className**: string, default undefined.
 Allows adding your own class name to the root element.
+- **handleClass**: string.
+Can be used to replace the className given to the scroll handle, which is 'rcs-inner-handle' by default.

 ##### Example for heightRelativeToParent